aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Fields-InsertMergeFieldUsingDOM-InsertMergeFieldUsingDOM.cs" >}}

-### Inserting Mail Merge Address Block field into a Document using DOM
+### Inserting Mail Merge ADDRESSBLOCK field into a Document using DOM

 The ADDRESSBLOCK field is used to insert a mail merge address block in Word document.
 ADDRESSBLOCK field in Word document can be represented by the [FieldAddressBlock](https://reference.aspose.com/words/net/aspose.words.fields/fieldaddressblock/) class.
 You can use the **FieldAddressBlock** class to perform the following operations: